cashubtc/nuts/XX.md

 This swap spends the _funding token_ and returns blind signatures (the deterministic outputs, signed by the mint) for both parties.

-The two parties can cooperatively close using any balance, including a balance smaller than the most recent signed transaction, by applying both of their signatures and swapping.
+Alternatively, the two parties can cooperatively close using any balance, including a balance smaller than the most recent signed transaction, by applying both of their signatures and swapping.
+Some systems using these channel payments will involve some overpayments by the client, for example where the precise cost of a given request isn't known in advance, and therefore an honest server will allow the client to close the channel with the exact final payment instead of the overpayment.

 ## Signing with Blinded Secret Keys